oraichain/oraichain-static-files/mainnet-static-files/docs/migration/oraichain-2-upgrade.md

 # Oraichain 2.0 Upgrade Instructions

 This document describes the steps for validator and full node operators for the successful execution of the Oraichain 2.0 Upgrade, which migrates the network to a new genesis state.
-This migration will help validator & full node operators reduce the amount of storage used.
-It will also allow new nodes to synchornize with the network quickly due to a new genesis height.

 The Oraichain team
 will post an official Oraichain 2.0 genesis file, but it is recommended that validators